Clavariadelphus truncatus: Similar species

-Habitat
+Habitat and distribution

 The mushroom's habitat is in coniferous forests from summer to autumn.
 The mushroom is a common species.
 The species is found at a high elevation and is widely distributed.
-C. truncatus can bioaccumulate significant amounts of zinc, and radioactive caesium-137.

-Edibility
+Uses

 The mushroom is edible and has a sweet taste.
 Old mushrooms may be spongy and soft inside.
 The species is high in nutrition and can be used for cooking.
 One field guide says that the mushroom is one of the best to eat and has a sweet flavor that is especially appealing to some people.
-David Arora writes that the mushroom can be sauteed and served for dessert.
+David Arora writes that the mushroom can be sautéed and served for dessert.

-Medicinal uses
+Medicine

 The mushroom contains clavaric acid, which has been shown to reduce the rate of tumor development when given to mice.
 Clavaric acid interferes with farnesyltransferase, an enzyme implicated in tumorigenesis, which suggests that clavaric acid may have therapeutic value in the treatment of certain cancers.
-It has been reported that mushrooms have significant antioxidant activity.
+It has been reported that the mushrooms have significant antioxidant activity.